gearnode/privatebin/doc/privatebin.conf.5.md

 : The default time to live for a paste.

 **gzip** *bool* (default: false)
-: GZip the paste data
+: Enable GZip the paste data.

+**extra-header-fields** *object<string, string>*
+: The extra HTTP header fields to include in the request sent.

 **bin** *array\<bin\>*
 : The list of bin instances.